heraclixus/Fluid-Simulation3D/README.md

 FNO has seem reasonable performance on the 2D Navier-Stokes equation; 3-D situation is even more turbulent due to the additional degree of freedom.
 This is because the Reynold number scales with the scale.
 This challenge is related to the special conern 3, since its root cause the is the multiscale dynamics in the 3D Navier Stokes equation.

+### Special Concern 5: Static

+The kind of approach I am more familiar with is the dynamical system based approach, which relies on time series of moderate to long length, which makes it suitable to use ODE or transformer based models.
+However in this case we only have two static snapshots.

 ## Models

 Upon first glance, a model to use is the neural operator family of models, since we don't know the underlying parametric PDE, and the operator learning framework is resolution-invariant, theoretically.
 The Fourier Neural Operator (FNO) is therefore the first attempt, used as a baseline model.